vitar/clrf/src/en/practice/p02-needs-checklist.md

 # Practice 2.
 Needs Checklist

-This checklist will help capture personal and shared needs.
-Choose the most significant for you and add your own if necessary.
+This checklist will help you identify personal and shared needs.
+Choose the most significant ones for you and add your own if needed.
 You can also set priorities (for example, from 1 to 5).

 ## 1. Physiological / basic

 ☐ Health (sleep, nutrition, physical activity)

-☐ Sexual closeness
+☐ Sexual intimacy

 ☐ Safety (housing, financial stability)

 ## 2. Emotional / psychological

-☐ Love and attachment (feeling loved/needed)
+☐ Love and attachment (feeling loved and needed)

-☐ Recognition and respect (value in the partner’s eyes)
+☐ Recognition and respect (feeling valued in your partner’s eyes)

 ☐ Support and attention (empathy, care)